 How to Get to Myoko Kogen – Nagano Ski Resorts Info

 It is important to note that there are two train stations in the area of Myoko Kogen: 1.
 Joestu-Myoko Station and 2.
 Myoko-Kogen Station.
 Joetsu-Myoko Station is a stop on the Hokuriku Shinkansen Line running from Tokyo to Kanazawa and is therefore directly accessible from the capital.
 However, Myoko-Kogen Station is the nearest station to most resorts.
-For most visitors, Myoko-Kogen Station will be the most convenient station to head to.
-When coming from Tokyo or the airports, to access the line running to and from Myoko Kogen you will need to transfer at Nagano Station – as explained below.
+For most visitors, Myoko-Kogen Station will be the most convenient station to head to and for that reason, is marked on the map below.

 Myoko Kogen is comprised of five separate resorts: Akakura Onsen and Akakura Kanko, Ikenotaira, Suginohara and Seki Onsen.
 From December until March, the Myoko Kogen Shuttle Bus is the easiest way to get from one resort to the next.
-For more information about what’s on offer, see our ‘Myoko Kogen Ski Resorts’ page.
+One service per day starts at the Myoko Bus Terminal with all others operating between Akakura Onsen and Suginohara from 08:00 to around 18:00.
+For more information about each resort in the area, see ‘Myoko Kogen Ski Resorts: The Stats & Facts’ below.

 Myoko-Kogen Station can be accessed from Nagano Station – see below for details.
 Once at the station, regular local bus services from Myoko-Kogen Station run to and from Akakura village, taking around 15 min / JPY350.
 Myoko Kogen Station is the nearest train station to resorts including Akakura Kanko/Onsen, Ikenotaira, Suginohara and Seki Onsen.
 Please note, the Hokuriku Shinkansen does not stop at Myoko Kogen Station.